Rapidly deploying on-device eye tracking by distilling visual foundation models: Results

-Compared to the baseline model, on-device synthetic supervision, \themethod{} reduces E50U50 from 3.48$^\circ$ to 1.44$^\circ$ (58.62\% improvement).
-Performance improvements also extend to the tail: E90U90 decreases from 14.84$^\circ$ to 8.45$^\circ$ (43.06\% reduction).
-We show population coverage charts at error percentiles E50, E75, and E90 in \cref{fig:coverage}, which visualize the full distribution across users.
-Our optimized VFM and \themethod{} student have very similar performance across all user percentiles at E50 and E75, with slightly worse performance at E90, demonstrating strong knowledge transfer during distillation.
-Both methods show strong performance approaching a fully supervised on-device model, trained using data that would not be available during product development (last row in \cref{tab:results.distill}).
-Qualitative comparisons of model predictions are visualized in \cref{fig:viz2d}.
+Compared to the baseline model, on-device synthetic supervision, \themethod{} reduces E50U50 from 3.48$^\circ$ to 1.44$^\circ$ (58.6\% improvement).
+Performance improvements also extend to the tail: E90U90 decreases from 14.84$^\circ$ to 8.45$^\circ$ (43.1\% reduction).
+We show population coverage charts at error percentiles E50, E75, and E90 in \cref{fig:coverage}, which visualize the complete distribution between users.
+Our optimized VFM and \themethod{} student exhibit closely matched performance across all user percentiles at E50 and E75, with a modest degradation at E90, demonstrating strong knowledge transfer during distillation.
+Both methods show a strong performance approaching a fully supervised on-device model trained with labeled data that would not be available during product development (last row in \cref{tab:results.distill}).
+Qualitative comparisons are presented in \cref{fig:viz2d}.